-Fairfax Water conducted the source water assessment for the Occoquan Reservoir.
-The assessment consists of maps of the evaluated watershed area, an inventory of known land use activities and documentation of any known source water contamination within the last five years.
+Fairfax Water conducted the source water assessment for the Potomac River.
+The Virginia Department of Health (VDH) conducted the source water assessment for Lake Manassas.
+These assessments consist of maps of the elevated watershed area, an inventory of known land use activities and documentation of any potential source of water contamination within the last five years.

-Based on the criteria developed by the state, the Occoquan Reservoir was determined to be highly susceptible to contamination.
+Based on the criteria developed by the state, the Potomac River and Lake Manassas were determined to be highly susceptible to contamination.
 This determination is consistent with the state's findings of other surface waters (rivers, lakes and streams) throughout the Commonwealth of Virginia.

 The Service Authority is committed to protecting its drinking water sources.
 If you observe illegal dumping of waste, motor oil and other potential contaminants, report it immediately to our Regulatory Affairs Office (contact information below).
-Please keep the safety of your water supply in mind when applying fertilizers, herbicides and pesticides to your lawn or when disposing of chemicals.
-For more information about the sources of your water or a copy of the Source Water Assessment, contact the Regulatory Affairs Office at (703) 331-4162 or water\quality@pwcsa.org.
+Please keep the safety of your water supply in mind when applying fertilizers, herbicides and pesticides to your lawn or when disposing chemicals.
+For more information about the sources of your water or a copy of the Source Water Assessment, contact the Regulatory Affairs Office at (703) 331-4162 or water_quality@pwcsa.org.

-The Service Authority also administers Designated Hydrant Withdrawal and Cross-Connection Control programs to protect the water distribution system from contamination.
-The Service Authority closely supervises its infrastructure and operations in order to provide reliable water service to its customers throughout Prince William County.
+Service Authority also administers Designated Hydrant Withdrawal and Cross Connection Control programs to protect the water distribution system from contamination.
+Service Authority closely supervises its infrastructure and operations in order to provide reliable water service to its customers throughout Prince William County.